nicholas-fong/SRTM-GeoTIFF/compare.md

 | Compression | none | none | LZW | none | LZW |  |

-* Data files without embedded metadata is subject to other files with identical file name corrupting the results.
+* HGT files without embedded metadata is subject to other HGT files with identical file name corrupting the results.
 This could happen if the filename is accidentially changed.